 In today’s society, the donor and the charity have become extremely distant.
-This is not to say that there is no transaction in place, however, with the colonization of technology, social media and other mobile tools, it has become easier to give but more inconvenient to participate.
+This is not to say that there is no transaction in place, however, with the colonization of technology, social media, and other mobile tools, it has become easier to give but more inconvenient to participate.
 In order to get more participation from donors, charities use an array of attraction campaigns, creative ways to get the donors active and emotionally attached to the cause.
-This does not refer to just company donors or large-sum donors, but also includes the $10, $5, and $1 donors.
+This does not refer to just company donors or large-sum donors but also includes the $10, $5, and $1 donors.
 Charities are dependent upon the activeness of those that support their cause, especially financially.
 However, although foundations try numerous ways to engage their donors, prospective and current, the act of giving may become boring, burdensome or inconvenient for them.
-So, if you are one of the persons who are aching to donate to a charity or maybe you already are an active donor, lets find ways to make your donating experience a more interactive and meaningful one.
+So, if you are one of the persons who are aching to donate to a charity or maybe you already are an active donor, let’s find ways to make your donation experience a more interactive and meaningful one.

 First, if you are a novice to donating to charities, it is important that you do your research.
 Find a charity that connects with you, one that you may have a personal connection with, whether through experience or personality.
-There are an insurmountable number of charities all across the globe, and they are all competing for your attention, your awareness, your time and your donation.
+There is an insurmountable number of charities all across the globe, and they are all competing for your attention, your awareness, your time and your donation.
 How is one to choose to feed one child or the next?
 Or to give an education to one girl over the next?
-It is an impossible and heart wrenching decision to have to make; however, doing your research carefully can make the decision that much easier to make.
+It is an impossible and heart-wrenching decision to have to make; however, doing your research carefully can make the decision that much easier to make.

 One effective form of research, arguably the most effective, albeit time-consuming, would be to physically visit the offices of the foundations (Video calls or text messaging may be just effective at times).
 Connect with the owners and employees.
 Understand their motive and their goals.
 Which avenue are they using to get to their goals?
 For example, you may wish to donate to a charity foundation and connected with one that helps abused and abandoned animals.
 How are they helping these animals?
 Which part of the process of rescue do they invest in the most heavily?
 Are they rescuing the animals?
 Are they grooming and feeding the animals?
 Finding them foster homes?
 Do these align with the part of animal rescue that sparked your heart into donating?
 All of these are important questions to answer and to pose to your prospective foundation.

-When visiting a charity foundation in person is inconvenient of impossible, do some online research.
+When visiting a charity foundation in person is inconvenient or impossible, do some online research.
 It is the most convenient as this can be done in the comfort of your own home or office at your leisure.
 There is also the advantage of being able to scour through multiple charities at a time.
 At the same time, this may also be a bit time-consuming and inundating, with the endless ads and suggestions being given in just one search phrase.
 With just one search of ‘donating to charities’, you can be flooded with hundreds of thousands of prospects, all vying for your curious cursor to take a click into its contents.
 Additionally, Internet consumers rarely search beyond the first page of any search engine results.
-The first page of search engine results usually include ads paid for by the foundations and companies, and the most popular foundations, causing smaller and lesser known foundations to be widely overlooked by the interested public.
+The first page of search engine results usually includes ads paid for by the foundations and companies, and the most popular foundations, causing smaller and lesser-known foundations to be widely overlooked by the interested public.

 Why Should You Donate to Charity?